Springfield, Missouri: Sports

 Springfield has hosted various sporting events.
 Missouri State's campus in Springfield has hosted the Missouri Special Olympics several times.
 Springfield has also hosted the Show-Me Games and regularly hosts the Missouri Winter Games in the sports of racquetball, trap shooting, swimming, volleyball and gymnastics.
-In 2019 and 2020, Springfield will the host of the NAIA Softball Championship World Series.
+In 2019 and 2020 Springfield hosted the NAIA Softball Championship World Series.
 Springfield has also been the host of the Missouri Valley Conference baseball tournament, as well as finals for the Missouri Valley Conference in sports like tennis and volleyball.
-As a city with a World TeamTennis team, Springfield has hosted final games at Cooper Tennis Complex.
+As a city with a World TeamTennis team, the Springfield Lasers, Springfield has hosted final games at Cooper Tennis Complex.

 The Missouri Sports Hall of Fame is located in the city.
 Opening in 1994, the hall of fame contains over four thousand sports related items and exhibits.
-Each year the hall inducts new members who have contributed to sports in the state of Missouri, including athletes, coaches, physical therapists, winning sports teams and Olympic athletes.
+Each year the hall inducts new members who have contributed to sports in the state of Missouri, including athletes, broadcasters, coaches, physical therapists, winning sports teams and Olympic athletes.

 Beginning in 2003, Springfield was only one of thirteen cities in the United States to be a part of the US Olympic Committee's Olympic Development Program.
 The goal of the program was to develop beginning athletes into elite athletes, with Springfield's program focusing on archery, hockey, tennis and volleyball.
 Despite the end of the Olympic program in all cities, the city maintains the program as the Community Sports Development Program sponsored by the Springfield Greene County Park Board.

+On March 9, 2023, Springfield was announced as the first of four teams in The Arena League, an indoor football league with its inaugural season in 2024.
+The Ozarks Lunkers hosts games at the Wilson Logistics Arena at the Ozark Empire Fairgrounds.